Should you defer your place?

 If you decide to defer after you've applied or received your offers, contact us as soon as you can.
 You can usually switch to deferred entry up until the original start date of your course.

 It's important to note that you still need to meet your course conditions in the same year you apply.
-For example, if you want to apply for deferred entry in 2020/21 (to start in 2021), you’ll need to meet the course conditions of any offers by 31 August 2020.
+For example, if you want to apply for deferred entry in 2022/23 (for a 2023 start), you’ll need to meet the course conditions of any offers by 7 September 2022.